-Evans and Li from the university of California and Fishman from Yale purified bovine Growth Hormone.
-Westermeyer and Raben, at Tufts purified porcine Growth Hormone.
-Unfortunately all their efforts were in vain because the effects of Growth hormones is species specific.
-As a result there was only one alternative left?
+Evans and Li from the University of California and Fishman from Yale purified bovine Growth Hormone.
+Westermeyer and Raben, at Tufts, purified porcine Growth Hormone.
+Unfortunately, all their efforts were in vain because the effects of Growth hormones are species specific.
+As a result, there was only one alternative left?
 Human Cadavers!!

-In 1956, Li, Raben and Papkoff successfully isolated Gowth Hormone from a cadaver`s pituitary gland.
+In 1956, Li, Raben, and Papkoff successfully isolated Growth Hormone from a cadaver`s pituitary gland.
 By 1960 it was quite clear that pituitary Growth Hormone derived from human cadavers would successfully treat children suffering from GH deficiency.
 As result the, National Pituitary Agency (NPA) was formed to regulate pituitary extraction and collection.

 Pituitary derived Growth Hormone was effective but the extraction process was rather rigorous and expensive.
-One pituitary gland only contributed a few drops therefore to fill a single injection was very time consuming and also expensive.
+One pituitary gland only contributed a few drops, therefore, to fill a single injection was very time to consume and also expensive.
 Only a few could afford the treatment and only children with acute Growth Hormone deficiency were eligible to undergo treatment, leaving the rest to fate.

-For 30 years, human cadavers were the ultimate source of Human Growth hormone until in April 19, 1985 when it was banned by the FDA.
-The FDA along with NIH figured out that some of the the GH derived from human cadavers was contaminated by Creutzfeldt-Jakob disease (CJD).
+For 30 years, human cadavers were the ultimate source of Human Growth hormone until April 19, 1985, when it was banned by the FDA.
+The FDA along with NIH figured out that some of the GH derived from human cadavers were contaminated by Creutzfeldt-Jakob disease (CJD).

-CJD is similar to Alzhiemer`s and it causes accelerated brain degeneration which usually leads to death within a year after the first symptoms.
-To date there is no test or treatment for CJD.
+CJD is similar to Alzheimer’s and it causes accelerated brain degeneration which usually leads to death within a year after the first symptoms.
+To date, there is no test or treatment for CJD.
 What makes the CJD so dangerous is that it can lie dormant for years after exposure without showing any signs of infection.